 The goal of Trauma Performance Improvement is to provide a forum that allows trauma leaders to share their efforts to improve trauma care.

-To submit a paper for consideration or to find out more about Trauma Performance Improvement, click here to email the publisher.
+To submit a paper for consideration or to find out more about Trauma Performance Improvement, click here to download the Author Guidelines.